kimgrytoyr/wordpress-docker/README.md

 ## Usage
 1. Open Visual Studio Code.
-2. Make sure you have the [Visual Studio Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.
+2. Make sure you have the [Visual Studio Code Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.
 3. Open the command palette and run the command `Remote-Containers: Open Folder in Container`
 4. Wait for it...
 5. Happy coding!